← Blog

 "Language drift" sounds abstract.
 What does it mean in practice?
 This post shows four real companies whose filings scored above the distress ceiling — what they wrote, why it scored high, and what happened next.

-The score is high when a company writes things that are simultaneously unusual for itself (new or escalating language) and unusual for its peers (not something every company in that sector was saying that year).
+The score is high when a company writes things that are simultaneously unusual for itself (new or escalating language) and unusual across the whole corpus (not something every company was saying that year).
 Both conditions have to hold.
-Sector-wide boilerplate moves no scores.
+Corpus-wide boilerplate moves no scores.
+(This is the high end of the same score whose low end is a language-stability factor.)

 SVB's 2022 annual report — filed February 24, 2023 — contained language about unrealized losses in its securities portfolio that had escalated sharply from prior filings.
-Phrases around the scale of losses on held-to-maturity and available-for-sale securities, the sensitivity of that position to rising rates, and the reliance on short-term borrowing to manage the mismatch appeared at a frequency and specificity that no peer bank was matching that year.
+Phrases around the scale of losses on held-to-maturity and available-for-sale securities, the sensitivity of that position to rising rates, and the reliance on short-term borrowing to manage the mismatch appeared at a frequency and corpus-wide rarity that few other companies were matching that year.

 Why it scored high

-The language about portfolio losses wasn't new to banking that year — rising rates affected everyone.
-What made SVB unusual: the specificity and scale of their exposure language was unlike any peer bank's filing.
+The language about portfolio losses wasn't new that year — rising rates affected everyone, so that language was downweighted as corpus-wide.
+What made SVB unusual: the specificity and scale of its exposure language was rare across the corpus.
 JPMorgan mentioned rate risk.
 SVB disclosed a position that, read carefully, described a structural liquidity problem.
-The peer comparison is what surfaced it.
+The corpus-wide normalization is what surfaced it.

 At the time of the filing, analyst consensus was 12 Buy / 11 Hold / 1 Sell.
 Forbes had named SVB one of America's best banks weeks earlier.
 The stock had not yet moved.
 The FDIC arrived March 10 — 14 days after the filing date.

-At 137.4, BBBY's score was 2.75× the distress ceiling — the highest in our labeled set.
+At 138.5, BBBY's score was 2.7× the distress ceiling — the highest in our labeled set.
 The April 2021 filing contained dramatically escalating language around inventory management failures, the strategic reset underway, and accelerating store closure obligations.
-The language specifically around liquidity, vendor payment terms, and the pace of the business transformation had shifted significantly from prior filings and was unlike anything peers in the home goods sector were disclosing.
+The language specifically around liquidity, vendor payment terms, and the pace of the business transformation had shifted significantly from prior filings and was unusual across the corpus.

 The context at the time